IshaJain1408/Responsive-web2/README.md

-# admin-dashboard
+# Responsive-web2
-This is a modern and responsive admin dashboard  built using Bootstrap 5.
-It provides a robust foundation for creating data-driven web applications and admin panels with ease. ,
+This is a modern and responsive Website built using Bootstrap 5.